Collaborators: Xiuchuan Liu and Xunan Yang, Ph.D. students in Statistics at the University of South Carolina.

 Where:

-Since the integral $\int_W \lambda(x) dx$ is typically intractable in real-world applications, we approximate it using Monte Carlo integration over a set of background (non-fatal) points:
+Since the integral $\int_W \lambda(x) dx$ is analytically intractable for complex road networks, we approximate it using Monte Carlo integration over a set of background (non-fatal) points.
+This technique is known as a numerical quadrature scheme:

 \[\int_W \lambda(x) dx \approx \sum_{j=1}^m w_j \cdot \lambda(x_j)\]